elephantscale/advanced-sql-labs/hive/7-histograms.md

 --------------------------------
-STEP 1:  Run a histogram on amounts
+STEP 1:  Run a histogram on amount_customers
 --------------------------------

 Launch Hive shell